 Externs will experience surgical instruction and practice seven out of the program’s ten days.
 The exact curriculum is determined by patient/case availability and each student’s ability.
 Historically, most students have performed 15-25 surgeries over the two-week period.

 Step 1: Submit an Application

-- A request for your Externship/Preceptorship Coordinator's contact details
+- A request for your externship/preceptorship coordinator's contact details

 - Agreement to the terms in our Memorandum of Understanding

-Step 3: Apply for Your Temporary License
+Step 3: Apply for the NC Intern Permit

-- A dean’s letter verifying your good academic standing and your current student status (e.g., full-time, fourth-year student)
+- A dean’s letter verifying your good academic standing and your current student status (e.g., full-time, fourth-year student);

-- A copy of your Social Security card
+- A copy of your social security card.

-Step 6: Prepare For Arrival
+Step 4: Prepare for Arrival